Covid 19 coronavirus: Zero new cases for second day in a row

 Both countries stand to benefit from allowing travel between the two countries, Ardern said, for economic relations and for those whose families and friendship stretched across the Tasman.

-There were a lot of similarities between Australia and New Zealand and so both were enthusiastic about a transtasman bubble, she said.

-This was not to get ahead of a decision because there were still limits on inter-state travel.
+Australia has 1.2 million visitors from New Zealand each year, while New Zealand has 1.6 million visits from Australians.

-When both countries were confident they would neither import nor export cases was when the borders could open.
+But a transtasman bubble could only happen when both countries were confident they would neither import nor export cases was when the borders could open.

 For Kiwis in Australia, Ardern said they could come home but they would still have to go into quarantine but they were considering how it would work in the future.